 Includes account books of William O. Bearss, tax assessments, abstract titles of land, Amanda Bearss’ autobiography (manuscript, photocopy and typescript form), and assorted family papers documenting the family’s citrus and other agricultural enterprises, land dealings and activities.

 This collection primarily consists of photographs taken by queer photographer Bobby Smith in the 1950s and 60s.
 The photos depict scenes of gatherings of queer folks in homes and clubs, giving researchers a rare view of queer life and culture in Florida during the mid-20th century.

 The B. P. Brown Enterprises collection chronicles the history of African American businesses, churches, schools, and related organizations in the Tampa Bay area through materials produced by the B.P.
 Brown Enterprises, Inc. printing business.

 The collection consists of Burgert Brothers prints derived from various sources and assembled into a composite collection.
 The two principle sources for the Burgert images were the photographic holdings of the Tony Pizzo and Hampton Dunn collections.
 Both had considerable numbers of Burgert prints and negatives dispersed under various subject headings.
 The collection was assembled into a single, coherent collection in 1993.

-The Centro Asturiano de Tampa Collection consists of club and hospital records, meeting minutes, photographs, ephemera, zarzuelas, playbills, financial records, memorias, sheet music, and cemetery records.
-Included in the ephemera, are flags, trophies, printing plates, and various artifacts related to the club.
+The Centro Asturiano de Tampa Collection consists of club and hospital records, meeting minutes, photographs, ephemera, zarzuelas, playbills, financial records, memorias, and cemetery records.
+Artifacts include flags, trophies, printing plates, and various other items related to the club.

 The collection provides informative documentation on the organizational evolution of the Children’s Home, between the 1940s and early 1970s.
 The collection contains board minutes, newspaper clippings, financial statements and other materials.